catalyst/moodle-auth_saml2/README.md

 Gotchas
 -------

+### Bitnami Moodle ###

+We get lots of compaints in many plugins that end up being issues with Bitnami.
+It does a very poor job and properly configuring Moodle with some quite basic things and we strongly recommend you don't use it at all, not just for saml issues.
+In particular it dynamicaly detects the domain that Moodle is on, which is not supported by Moodle. ```$CFG->wwwroot``` MUST be manually set to a static value in ```config.php```.

 ### Multiple IdPs ###

 When using multiple IdPs the system will force enable the dual login setting.
 This is so